privatewithak/privatewithak/README.md

 ### - 🥸 Currently learning HTML, CSS and JavaScript

-> - 📫 How to reach me: Discord: privatewithakreal
+> - 📫 How to reach me: Discord: privatewithak
 > - 🗣️ Pronouns: he/him
 >
 > - ⛔ Nothing else.
 Maybe will be completed further in future..